 MDID (Hex) Command Name Description 0x00 Null Command Performs no action.
 0x01 Write Enable Command Commands the receiving device to disable its global write protection of its Setup Registers.
 0x02 Write Protect Command Commands the receiving device to enable its global write protection of its Setup Registers.
-0x03 Start SETUP Mode Command Puts the receiving device into the SETUP Mode.
-0x04 Stop SETUP Mode Command Takes the receiving device out of the SETUP Mode.
-0x05 Get SETUP Time Command Requests the value of the SETUP Mode Timer of the receiving device to be returned in a Setup Time Report.
+0x03 Start Setup Mode Command Puts the receiving device(s) into the Setup Mode.
+0x04 Stop Setup Mode Command Takes the receiving device(s) out of the Setup Mode.
+0x05 Get Setup Time Command Requests the value of the Setup Mode Timer of the receiving device to be returned in a Setup Time Report.
 0x06 Auto-Address Command Commands the receiving device to select and set itself to a new random Unit ID (between 1 and 250).
 0x07 Get Device Status Command Requests the value of the Device Status Register of the receiving device to be returned in a Device Status Report.
 0x08 Set Device Control Command Sets the Device Control Register to a given value.
-0x09 Get Signal Strength Command Requests the Signal Strength value of the receiving device to be returned in a Signal Strength Report.
-0x0A Get Noise Level Command Requests the Noise Level value of the receiving device to be returned in a Noise Level Report.
+0x09 - 0x0A Unused Reserved for future command use.
 0x0B Add Link Command Changes the first Receive Component's "Unused" (0xFF) Link ID to the specified Link ID.

 MDID (Hex) Command Name Description 0x0C Delete Link Command Changes the Receive Component's specified Link ID to an "Unused" (0xFF) Link ID.
 0x0D Transmit This Message Command Requests that the receiving device transmit the UPB Message contained in the MDA field.
+0x0E Device Reset Command Requests the receiving device to reset itself and start running as if power was just applied.
+0x0F Get Device Signature Command Requests the receiving device to return a Device Signature Report.
 0x10 Get Register Value Command Requests the values of one or more of the receiving device's Setup Registers to be returned in a Register Values Report.
 0x11 Set Register Value Command Sets one or more Setup Registers in the receiving device to a given list of values.
-0x12 Copy Register Value Command Copies the value of a specified Setup Register into another specified Setup Register.
-0x13 Swap Register Nibbles Command Swaps the MS Nibble with the LS Nibble of a specified Setup Register.
-0x14 Increment Register Value Command Increments the value in a specified Setup Register by 1.
-0x15 Decrement Register Value Command Decrements the value in a specified Setup Register by 1.
-0x16 Left Shift Register Command Shift the value in a specified Setup Register 1-bit position to the left.
-0x17 Right Shift Register Command Shift the value in a specified Setup Register 1-bit position to the right.
-0x18 Set Register Bits Command Set specified bits in a specified Setup Register.
-0x19 Clear Register Bits Command Clear specified bits in a specified Setup Register.
-0x1A Toggle Register Bits Command Toggle specified bits in a specified Setup Register.
-0x0E - 0x0F Unused Reserved for future command use.
-0x1B - 0x1F Unused Reserved for future command use.
+0x12 - 0x1F Unused Reserved for future command use.